 Other Penalties of DUIs

-Besides the effects a DUI will have on your driving record, you may also face serious criminal penalties after a DUI conviction.
+Besides the effects a misdemeanor or felony DUI have on your driving record, you may also face serious criminal penalties after a DUI conviction.
 Even if it is your first DUI conviction, you can face serious penalties including:

 - Three to five years of informal probation

 - DUI school that may last between three to nine months

 - A license suspension that may last up to six months